Spotify to link virus content to Covid facts after disinformation row

 Rogan, 54, has discouraged vaccination in young people and promoted the off-label use of the anti-parasitic drug ivermectin to treat the virus.

-Spotify’s move drew applause online from organizations including video-streaming platform Rumble, which credited the Swedish company with “defending creators” and standing “up for free speech”.
+Spotify’s move drew applause online from organisations including video-streaming platform Rumble, which credited the Swedish company with “defending creators” and standing “up for free speech”.

 But Young, 76, also garnered wide praise for taking a stand, including from the World Health Organization chief.